Quantization: int8, int4, and GGUF

 The catch is that real speed depends on kernels, hardware support, batch size, context length, and whether the runtime can compute efficiently in that format.
 A tiny file is not automatically a fast server.

-Post-training quantization
+Post-training quantization and calibration

 Post-training quantization takes an already-trained model and converts weights to a lower precision format.
 It is popular because it is fast and does not require a full retraining run.
 You start with a checkpoint, run a quantization tool, then test the result.